-When recent high school graduate Charles Morgan Kisutu was working as a driver in Uganda in 2007, he was also trying to save up some money to potentially begin his college career.
-So when the man he was assigned to drive and guide for a few days who was in Uganda for a conference asked if he was in school, Kisutu told him his plan.
+When recent high school graduate Charles Morgan Kisitu was working as a driver in Uganda in 2007, he was also trying to save up some money to potentially begin his college career.
+So when the man he was assigned to drive and guide for a few days who was in Uganda for a conference asked if he was in school, Kisitu told him his plan.

 That man happened to be then-president of St. Thomas, Father Dennis Dease.

 “He ended up offering me an amazing scholarship to St. Thomas,” Kisitu ‘11 said of Dease, who for decades has led education and health care efforts in Uganda.
 “I didn’t know much about Minnesota, and I never thought before I would come to the United States (for college).”